Entropic equality for worst-case work at any protocol speed: Cutting the work-tail, as well as the state-tail

 Since the RHS is monotonic,

 wherein the maximization is over the support of $\widetilde{p}_{\fwd}^{\epsilon}$.
 Taking the logarithm and rearranging yields

 The LHS is the worst-case work in the set of trajectories of interest.

-{\bf Probability that a trajectory is in the set of interest---}The trajectories of interest are effectively the possible trajectories.
-To make precise what is meant by ``effective,'' we bound the probability of not being in that set.
+{\bf {\em Probability that a trajectory is in the set of interest}---}The trajectories of interest are effectively the possible trajectories.
+To make precise what is meant by ``effective,'' we bound the probability that any particular trajectory lies outside that set.

 Consider a trajectory followed by a system initialized to $\rho_0$.
 The probability that the trajectory lies outside the set of interest is bounded by $p(\rho_0{\rm -tail})+p({\rm work\!-\!tail})$, as shown in Fig.~\ref{fig:trajectories}. $p(\rho_0 {\rm-tail})$, defined via $\rho_0$ and the choice of effective support, is specified by input parameters. $p({\rm work\!-\!tail})$ denotes the probability that the trajectory is in the set associated with a worse work cost than $\widetilde{w}^{\epsilon}$ (the work guaranteed up to probability $\epsilon$ not to be exceeded, if the initial state is $\widetilde{\gamma}$). $p({\rm work\!-\!tail})$ does not necessarily equal $\epsilon$ for an arbitrary $\rho_0$.
 As $p({\rm work\!-\!tail})$ is not an input parameter, we wish to bound it with input parameters.